EoR Media: Animation - Film - Design

 Luke McWilliams He/Him

-Luke is the Executive Producer and co-host of The Movie Club, a weekly movie reviews, news and interviews program broadcast every week on ArtSound FM 92.7, iTunes, Spotify and www.themovieclub.net since 2010.
+Luke is the Executive Producer and co-host of The Movie Club, a weekly movie reviews, news and interviews program broadcast every week on ArtSound FM 92.7 and www.themovieclub.net.
 In addition to reviewing movies, The Movie Club serves to share local film-related events of local arts organisations and arts agencies, promoting and encouraging grassroots filmmakers, artists and their projects.
-Luke has been the primary movie reviewer for the Canberra Weekly magazine since 2013 and has lead presentations and discussion panels at Canberra's games and animation convention Gamma.Con since 2016.
+Luke has been the primary movie reviewer for the Canberra Weekly magazine since 2013 and has lead presentations and discussion panels at Canberra's games and animation conventions such as ComicCON and Gamma.Con.

 Screening @ Enlighten Festival